Monday, April 2, 2018

 As we mature and our trust in God grows, we discover that pain is maybe the primary means of getting to know God, be that self-imposed by chosing self-denial - i.e. taking up our cross and following Christ - or imposed on us through circumstances outside our control/choice.

-Through our pain and struggle, we find we must grow deeper roots into God in order to weather life's storms and overcome its challenges.
+Through our pain and struggle, we find we must grow deeper roots in God in order to weather life's storms and overcome its challenges.
 We come to see our pain and struggles are used - even designed - to aid us in developing a stronger connection with God so we might 1know and experience him who is love and life itself, more fully.
 The bigger the challenges are and the stronger the winds of life blow, the deeper our roots into God must grow to anchor us.
 This is not necessarily a fun process but it is a good one and ultimately in our best interest.

 The more we see (believe/trust) this the more 2thankful we become in and even for our pain.
 To embrace pain in 3this way becomes the means by which we are able to more wholly embrace God.